remind101/AutoGraphCodeGen/Tests/Resources/Test TODOS.md

 #  Test TODOs

 * Interface that has no possible types.
-* Deverse set of union type tests.
+* Diverse set of union type tests.